CluedIn-io/CluedIn.Documentation/docs/210-playbooks/data-ingestion/002-pick-the-right-tool.md

 ## Next step

-After defining the tools you’ll use for ingesting your sources, you can start the actual ingestion process.
+After defining the tools you’ll use for ingesting your sources, you can start the actual ingestion process as described in [Ingest data](/playbooks/data-ingestion-playbook/ingest-data).